k-0/MMM-Canteen/README.md

 ## Fork

 Since [k-0](https://github.com/k-0), the initiator of the module, hasn't reacted to PRs for a long time, I decided to create a fork.
 I would be happy if k-0 becomes active again and takes over the maintenance of the module again.
-Until then I recommend everyone to take my fork as I fixed some issues and made improvements.
+Until then I recommend everyone to take my fork as I fixed some issues and made improvements ([CHANGELOG](CHANGELOG.md)).

 ## Screenshot